victoryosiobe/kingchop/README.md

 //after importing or requiring Kingchop. const string = `Do you know that the toWord() method was launched at version 1.0.4 of the Kingchop library?

                 No I didn't.

-                Okay, go check it out!
+                Go check it out!
+Saves me a lotta stress.

                 Alright, but have all the coming soon been released?

                 Na!
-Not yet.
-But some of them have been released
+Not so.
+Some of them have been released, and more have been added.

                 Cool!`
 const chopper = new Kingchop();
+console.log(chopper.toParagraph(string));
+/*[
-console.log(chopper.toParagraph(string)); //["Do you know that the toWord() method was launched at version 1.0.4 of the Kingchop library?","No I didn't.","Okay, go check it out!","Alright, but have all the coming soon been released?","Na!
-Not yet.
-But some of them have been released","Cool!"]
+  'Do you know that the toWord() method was launched at version 1.0.4 of the Kingchop library?', "No I didn't.",
+  'Go check it out!
+Saves me a lotta stress.', 'Alright, but have all the coming soon been released?', 'Na!
+Not so.
+Some of them have been released, and more have been added.', 'Cool!'
+]*/
 ```

 **Note**:

 The following options do not apply to the `toParagraph()` method: